Matthew-P133/flat-hunter/README.md

 *This should only be done on an account set up and used exclusively for this service*

-In order to send emails the script must have access to a gmail account with ['allow less secure apps'](https://myaccount.google.com/lesssecureapps).
+In order to send emails the script must have access to a gmail account with ['allow less secure apps'](https://myaccount.google.com/lesssecureapps) turned on.
 Credentials are imported as environment variables - to set this up create a file called .env in the application directory with the following structure:

     address=senderemailaddress
     password=password